-Novo19 Capital Corp. (formerly Parkside Resources Corporation) (the "Company") was incorporated on November 21, 2005 under the Business Corporations Act of British Columbia.
+Novo19 Capital Corp. (the "Company") was incorporated on November 21, 2005 under the Business Corporations Act of British Columbia.
 The Company is a junior resource exploration and development company and is in the exploration stage.
-The Company's principle asset is a mineral property which is not yet in commercial production.
-The Company has not determined whether or not its property contains economically recoverable resources.

 These financial statements have been prepared on a going concern basis which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
-As at September 30, 2019, the Company had no sources of operating cash flows.
+As at September 30, 2020, the Company had no sources of operating cash flows.
 The Company will therefore require additional funding which, if not raised, would result in the curtailment of activities and project delays.
-The Company had working capital deficiency of \$50,179 (2018 - \$458,072) and has incurred losses since inception, resulting in an accumulated deficit of \$3,517,261 (2018 - \$3,434,351).
+The Company had working capital deficiency of \$57,949 (2019 - \$50,179) and has incurred losses since inception, resulting in an accumulated deficit of \$3,555,031 (2019 - \$3,517,261).
 The Company's ability to continue as a going concern is uncertain and is dependent upon its ability to continue to raise adequate financing.
-There can be no assurances that the Company will be successful in this regard, and therefore, there is doubt regarding the Company's ability to continue as a going concern, and accordingly, the use of accounting principles applicable to a going concern.
+There can be no assurances that the Company will be successful in this regard, and therefore, there is doubt regarding the Company's ability to continue as a going concern.
 These financial statements do not reflect adjustments that would be necessary if the "going concern" assumption were not appropriate for these financial statements, then adjustments to the carrying values of the assets and liabilities, the expenses and the statement of financial position classifications would be necessary as these adjustments could be material.